TobiasMorell/preact-material-autocompleter/README.md

 You can also find this as an npm package [here](https://www.npmjs.com/package/preact-material-autocompleter).

+*DISCLAIMER*: The package is currently broken, as css classes for some reason is removed from the jsx when installing through npm.
+I'm working on this issue, but feel free to open an issue and come with suggestions if you have an idea.

 ## Options
 | Option | Description | Required |
 | ------ | ----------- | -------- |